Watermarking Text Data on Large Language Models for Dataset Copyright: Experiments

-\textbf{Trigger Generation.}~~ For the different levels of backdoor triggers, we construct the corresponding trigger dictionary.
-Following \cite{chen2021badnl}, we use neutral triggers to avoid negatively impacting the original model's utility.
+\header{Data owner and trigger} We study the scenario of both single data owners and multiple data owners.
+For the latter case, data owners are forced to have different trigger patterns.
+For the different levels of backdoor triggers, we construct the corresponding trigger dictionary.
+Following \cite{chen2021badnl, sun2020natural}, we use neutral triggers to avoid negatively impacting the original model's utility.
 Specifically, we select triggers of English letters and punctuation marks for the character-level method, {e.g.,} `a' and `\#'.
 For the word-level method, we use the triggers of modal particle, {e.g.,} `Ops'.
 For the sentence-level method, we have select triggers of English idiom, {e.g.,} `Less is more'.
-After choosing one trigger from a dictionary, we determine the trigger location and insert it or replace the original text.
+After choosing one trigger from a dictionary, we randomly determine the size and location of the trigger location and then insert it or replace the original text.